 - 1. Concerns about poor practice - a.
-If following consideration, the allegation is clearly about poor practice; AHC DSO will deal with it as a misconduct issue.
-If the allegation is about poor practice by AHC DSO or the matter has been handled inadequately and concerns remain it should be reported to The Middlesex FA or the Harrow safeguarding team (the golden number) who will decide how to deal with the allegation and whether to initiate disciplinary proceedings. - 2.
-Concerns about suspected abuse - a.
-Any suspicion that a child, young people and vulnerable adults has been abused by an adult should be reported to AHC safeguarding officer who will take such steps as considered necessary to ensure the safety of the child, young people and vulnerable adults' question and any other child, young people and vulnerable adults who may be at risk.
-AHC safeguarding officer will refer the allegation to the Harrow safeguarding team who may involve the police or will go directly to the police in an emergency.
+If the following consideration the allegation is clearly about poor practice; The Hive Foundation safeguarding officer will deal with it as a misconduct issue.
+I the allegation is about poor practice by The Hive Foundation safeguarding officer, or the matter has been handled inadequately and concerns remain it should be reported to The Middlesex FA or the Harrow safeguarding team (the golden number) wo will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.

+2. Concerns about suspected abuse

-- b.
-The parents or carers of the child, young person or vulnerable adults will be contacts as soon as possible following advice from the social services department. - c.
-If AHC DSO is the subject of the suspicion/allegation.
-The report must be made to the committee representative for Safeguarding Graham Slyper (gslyper@thehivelondon.com) club chairman or in his/her absence the Middlesex FA Welfare Officer who will refer the allegation to the local authorities safeguarding team.
+- a.
+Any suspicion that a child, young people and vulnerable adults has been abused by an adult should be reported to The Hive Foundation safeguarding officer who will take such steps a s considered necessary to ensure the safety of the child, young people and vulnerable adults' question and any other child, young people and vulnerable adults who may be at risk.
+The Hive Foundation safeguarding officer will refer the allegation to the Harrow safeguarding team who may involve the police or will go directly to the police in an emergency. - b.
+The parents or carers of the child, young people or vulnerable adults will be contacted as soon as possible following advice from the social services department. - c.
+If The Hive Foundation safeguarding officer is the subject of the suspicion/allegation.
+The report must be made to the club chairman or in his/her absence the Middlesex F.A welfare officer who will refer the allegation to the local authorities safeguarding team.